bitshares/bitshares.github.io-old/referral-program/index.md

 and Moonstone (80%).

 At this point Moonstone notifies Sam that he can participate in their affiliate program.
-Anytime a user referred to Moonstone by Sam creates an account, Moonstone will share the referral income with Sam.
+Anytime a new user referred by Sam creates an account, Moonstone will share the referral income with Sam.
 The amount that Moonstone shares with its affiliates is entirely at the discretion of Moonstone, but for this example we will assume a 50/50 split.

 Sam likes the deal and refers Moonstone to his friend Alice.
 Alice creates an account with